 \subsection{Additional Decision Regions Results}

-In this appendix section, we provide additional plots that examine the decision regions before and after unlearning.
-These results include measurements of the similarity and change scores for models, highlighting the changes in decision boundaries (see Figs.~\ref{fig:similarity_change_privacy_resnet}, \ref{fig:similarity_change_bias_resnet}, \ref{fig:similarity_change_privacy_allcnn}, \ref{fig:similarity_change_bias_allcnn}, \ref{fig:similarity_change_tiny}).
-We illustrate the effect of the $\delta$-radius around the unlearned example on these decision regions (see Fig.~\ref{fig:decision_regions_deltas}), and visualize additional examples of decision regions planes for both overparameterized and underparameterized models (see Fig.~\ref{fig:decision_regions_over_under_v1}).
-The decision regions analysis is provided for ResNet-18 on CIFAR-10, for AllCNN on CIFAR-10, and for ResNet-18 on Tiny ImageNet.
+In this appendix section, we provide additional results that examine the decision regions before and after unlearning.
+These results include measurements of the similarity and change scores for models, highlighting the changes in decision boundaries (see Figs.~\ref{fig:similarity_change_privacy_resnet50_tinet_1000unlearned}-\ref{fig:similarity_change_bias_fcnet3layer_cifar10_200unlearned}).